 What Is a Shutter Count (Actuation)?

-Shutter actuations are very important to know, however.
+It is important to know the shutter actuation count.
 Whether you’re looking to buy a used camera or just keeping up with ensuring your camera doesn’t die, the shutter count is something you should be very well familiar with.

 Why Is It Important to Know the Shutter Count?